sitaramp/dotfiles-local/README.md

 `git submodule add https://github.com/login-name/repo.vim repo.vim`

-The <leader> key is set to <Space>, it can be changed in file 'vimrvc.before'.
+The \<leader> key is set to \<Space>, it can be changed in file 'vimrvc.before'.
-Some handy shortcut to know:
+Some handy keyboard shortcut to know:
 ```
  <F-4>       Toggle paste mode
  <C-e>       toggle buffer